 We applaud the hard work, focus, and dedication of our student archers and coaches.
 Thank you for representing our schools and community with pride on the national stage!

-ICYMI: Jefferson Open House tonight!
+ICYMI: Franklin Open House tonight!

 We want your voice in shaping the future of Unit 4 middle schools!
 Join us at an upcoming open house to review and share feedback on Middle School Facilities Planning.
 We’re exploring several options to support student learning, and your input will help guide the way forward.